cp2k/cp2k/README_cmake.md

 - CP2K_USE_ACCEL = NONE, CUDA, HIP : enable gpu support

 - CP2K_BLAS_VENDOR = MKL, SCI, OpenBLAS, FlexiBLAS, Armpl, auto : default is
-  auto. cmake will search for the most common blas / lapack implementations.
+  auto.
+CMake will search for the most common blas / lapack implementations.
 If possible indicate which implementation you are using.

 - CP2K_SCALAPACK_VENDOR - MKL, SCI, GENERIC : similar to the option previous